MCST Student Clubs and Organizations

 Gender & Sexuality Alliance (GSA), Advisors: Ms. Ashley Brooks & Ms. Jennifer Katz

 The Gender & Sexuality Alliance promotes tolerance and equality among students of all sexual orientations and gender identities by helping to create a school environment free of homophobic and all other types of harassment through educational efforts and awareness-building.
 Meetings will include time for students to socialize, discuss issues, and plan events.
+Click on our link to find out more about Gender & Sexuality Alliance.

 Health Occupations Students of America (HOSA), Advisors: Ms. Gayle Adler & Ms. Cathy Bienkowski